DaniDevSolutions/danidevsolutions.github.io/README.md

-New to coding in html.
-Just experimenting for now
+New to coding in html/css.
+Any help/suggestion is appreciated.